Home Repairs That Can't Wait

 Author of Home Focus

 Many homeowners experience the reality of a growing to-do list without the time or resources to get everything done.
-As issues pop up, we are faced with deciding whether to act right away or add the project to a list of things to fix later.
-Our decision on what can wait and what must be fixed right away depends largely on whether the issue is a safety concern and if leaving it unfixed will cause additional damage.
+As issues pop up, you're faced with deciding whether to act right away or add the project to a list of things to fix later.
+Your decision on what can wait and what must be fixed right away depends largely on whether the issue is a safety concern and if leaving it unfixed will cause additional damage.

 • Painting